herbertli/Gravitational_Voronoi/README.md

 }
 ```

 A special note on the player rotation protocol - although multiple games are played during one competition (number of games equals number of players), the client needs to complete step `1-3` once only.

-Moreover, the server does not explicitly indicate the start of a new game.
-Instead, the client should check if the most recent update has the `game_over == true`, and if so, the client should treat all future updates as updates for a new game.
+The client should check if the most recent update has the `game_over == true`, and if so, the client should treat all future updates as updates for a new game.
 It might be helpful to take a look at how the sample client handles rotation if the description is not clear enough.

 ## Running the game without display